orspod/azure-docs/articles/security/fundamentals/technical-capabilities.md

 ---

 title: Security technical capabilities in Azure - Microsoft Azure
-description: Introduction to security services in Azure that help you protect you data, resources, and applications in the cloud.
+description: Introduction to security services in Azure that help you protect your data, resources, and applications in the cloud.
 services: security
 documentationcenter: na
 author: UnifyCloud